can weed cause depersonalization

 Incredibly Frightening

-The feelings of Depersonalization / Derealization can be very frightening, especially when they are persisting long after you have come down from the weed.
+The feelings of Depersonalization / Derealization can be very frightening, especially when they persist long after you have come down from the weed.

 But it's very important to remember that these feelings are just your brain’s reaction to the perceived trauma of the bad drug experience.